 Q. How much does it cost to replace all windows in a house?

 The average cost for window replacement is $180 to $409 per window.
 For a home with 10 windows, a full window replacement will cost $2,000 to $11,500 depending on the type of windows and other factors.
 The cost will be higher for larger homes with more than 10 windows and lower for smaller homes with fewer windows to replace.

 Q. Should I replace all windows at once?

-Ultimately, this decision depends on your budget.
+Ultimately, this decision depends on the homeowner’s budget.
 Window size, style, and material can affect overall window replacement cost.
-If you’re interested in replacing a window with a bay, bow, or other specially shaped window, it could be a successful one-time project.
+If a homeowner is interested in replacing a window with a bay, bow, or other specially shaped window, it could be a successful onetime project.
 If there is widespread damage to every window or if the windows are over 20 years old, a full replacement would be in order.
-Sometimes budgetary limitations will only allow for a few windows to be replaced at a time.
-In most situations, you may qualify for volume discounts or promotions if you decide to replace all of the windows at once.
+In most situations, the homeowner may qualify for volume discounts or promotions if they decide to replace all their windows at once.